Virtual vector bundles and graded Thom spectra: The graded Thom spectrum functor

 Hence we see from the explicit description in Proposition~\ref{prop:graded-SW-formula} that $T(f)_n$ is homeomorphic to the Thom space of the vector bundle classified by $f_n$.
 We conclude that applying the functor $T$ to $\cV$-spaces over $\Gr_{\{0\}}$ we get a model of the Thom spectrum for the corresponding sequence of vector bundles.
 The advantage of the current approach is that it extends to the graded setting and provides us with a lax symmetric monoidal graded Thom spectrum functor.

-\begin{proposition} The graded Thom spectrum functor $T\colon \Top^{\cV}/\Gr \to \SpO/\MOP$ is lax symmetric monoidal. \end{proposition} \begin{proof} The functor $\rho$ is symmetric monoidal and the map $p$ is a map of commutative $\cV$-space monoids which together imply that the first functor $p^*$ in the definition of $T$ is lax symmetric monoidal.
+\begin{proposition} The graded Thom spectrum functor $T$ in \eqref{eq:V-space-Thom} is lax symmetric monoidal. \end{proposition} \begin{proof} Since the functor $\rho$ is symmetric monoidal and $V \to \rho^*\Gr$ is a map of commutative $\cW$-space monoids, it follows that the first functor $p^*$ in the definition of $T$ is lax symmetric monoidal.
 The second functor $\mS^{\cW}$ is strong symmetric monoidal by Proposition~\ref{prop:S-Omega-adjunction}. \end{proof}

+Our construction of the graded Thom spectrum functor is homotopy invariant in the appropriate sense.

+\begin{proposition} The graded Thom spectrum functor in \eqref{eq:V-space-Thom} takes $\cV$-equivalences over $\Gr$ to stable equivalences of orthogonal spectra. \end{proposition} \begin{proof} We first show that $T$ takes level equivalences over $\Gr$ to level equivalences of orthogonal spectra.
+For this we use the explicit description of $\mS^{\cW}$ from Proposition~\ref{prop:graded-SW-formula} and consider the pullback diagrams

+These diagrams are homotopy cartesian since the vertical map on the right is a Hurewicz fibration and the argument given in the proof of~\cite[Lemma 2.3]{Schlichtkrull-Thom_symmetric} shows that the canonical section of the vertical map on the left is a Hurewicz cofibration.
+This gives the result about level equivalences.

+Now let $\Gamma$ be a level-wise Hurewicz fibrant replacement functor defined as in \cite{Schlichtkrull-Thom_symmetric}*{Section~5}.
+It follows from the first part of the proof that there is a natural level equivalence $T\to T\circ \Gamma$.
+Using this, the proposition can be proven by arguments analogous to (but slightly simpler than) those used in \cite{Schlichtkrull-Thom_symmetric}*{Section~5} to prove the corresponding statement for (ungraded) symmetric spectra.
+The analogue of the lifting functor in \cite{Schlichtkrull-Thom_symmetric}*{Section~4.2} is the $\cV$-space lifting functor introduced in Section~\ref{sec:lifting-space-level} below. \end{proof}